Most coffee shop meetings don’t require full-on business formal attire, but it’s important to take into account the whole picture, too.

 If there’s no mention of a dress code, and the place doesn’t seem especially fancy or exorbitantly expensive, you may be able to get away with a polished, but easy-going business casual look.
 Think lighter colors, relaxed button-downs, khaki or colored slacks for men and women, and boat shoes or flats for men and women.

 Take into account the season, too.
 For example, an outdoor, patio-type eatery will not likely be the setting that requires a head-to-toe business formal look.
-Review these tips for better business lunches before you go.

 For women, try a knee-length pencil skirt with a simple button-down, or a simple, tailored dress with low heels or flats.
 This type of dress also applies to happy hour meetings or a drink in a relaxed but upscale environment, like a hotel lobby or a lounge.